AlexMaps/AlexMaps.github.io/_pages/about.md

 ---

 <style>
-/* Add specific padding to the sidebar for this page */ .sidebar {
+/* Add specific padding to the sidebar to accomodate the header */ .sidebar {
-  padding-top: 300px !important; /* Adjust the value as needed */ }
+  padding-top: 300px !important;
+}
 </style>